MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-egnyte-to-o365.md

 ### What happens to External Sharing links?

 Our app does not recreate external sharing links.
-These will have to be set in the destination manually after migration.
+After migration, these must be set in the destination manually.

 ### Your migration team